-The La Joya property is located in the state of Hidalgo, Mexico, and is a conceptual exploration target similar to Naranjillo.
-The La Joya property consists of the La Carmen license issued by the GDM on December 21, 2010 and is valid until 2060.
+The La Joya Property is located in the state of Hidalgo, Mexico, and is a conceptual exploration target similar to Naranjillo.
+The La Joya Property's sole license, La Carmen, was issued by the GDM on December 21, 2010 and is valid until 2060.
 The property covers 924 hectares and surrounds a third-party license.
 The Company has been negotiating with the interior license owners before advancing to drilling on the property.
 The Company has carried out reconnaissance work on and around the licensed areas and such related costs are expensed as property evaluations.
-During the nine months ended September 30, 2019, La Joya's land taxes of \$6,040 were incurred for the maintenance of the La Joya concessions.